GDPR is here… but what does it mean for you?

 – Employees have and will continue to receive security and protective training

-– We have appointed a Data Protection Officer to ensure not only compliance but also top-level security
+-We appoint a Data Protection Officer to ensure not only compliance but also top-level security

 Going Beyond GDPR